Buu Nygren: President of the Navajo Nation (2023–present)

 On April 16, 2024, Nygren was accused by Navajo Nation Vice President Richelle Montoya, his 2022 running mate, of sexually harassing her during a meeting in August 2023.
-The President's office has previously been accused of fostering a culture of sexual abuse and violence towards women staffers.
-This followed a separate accusation a month earlier in which a former male staffer accused Montoya of sexual harassment in January 2023.
+Nygren denied the allegations and accused the Navajo Times of discrediting his administration.
+The accusations against Nygren were investigated by the tribe's attorney general during an eight-month period in 2024; the investigation found the claims of sexual harassment to be "not warranted."